SFPC/sfpc.github.io/apr20bootcamponline.md

 ***

 ## Call for Students: Creative Coding Bootcamp (online)
-- April 21st - May 5th, total of five classes and study sessions held over three weeks.
+- April 21st - May 5th, total of five classes and additional study sessions held over three weeks.
 - Classes will be held Tuesdays & Thursdays from 1pm - 3pm EST.
-- Teachers and TAs will be available for an additional one-on-one discussion through office hours and email throughout the week.
+- Teachers and TAs will be available for additional one-on-one discussions through office hours throughout the session.
-- *Applications are open now.
-[Register here](https://airtable.com/shr4DF0I48cpZB9Le)*
+- **Applications are open now.
+[Register here](https://airtable.com/shr4DF0I48cpZB9Le)**

 School for Poetic Computation’s Bootcamp introduces the foundations of coding to beginners by creating visual art and animations in openFrameworks.
 This 5 session class will now be open to online participation for the first time and we welcome anyone who wants to learn to code.
 The bootcamp will be taught by Robby Kraft with teaching assistance from Ilona Brand and Zachary Lieberman.